 Criteria and Considerations

-Below are My 10 Criteria for evaluating the 1911 handgun for my purposes.
+Here are ten of my criteria and factors I use for evaluating any handgun.
 My process is to assign a total possible point score of 10 points for each of my 10 criteria for a total possible score of 100 points.
 You can certainly add your own additional criteria or desires and subtract any of mine.
-Here are mine:

 Some claim that an external extractor helps with smoother and more efficient extractions and quicker ejections.
 The Pro has an external extractor with a big claw for pulling spent cases from the chamber and ejecting them out of the lowered and flared ejection port.
 So again, let me shoot it to decide for myself.

 The SW1911 Pro’s frame has many of the features that are normally seen only on custom-built pistols.
 Metal has been removed from under the trigger guard so you can get a high grip on the pistol and the frontstrap and mainspring housing both feature 30 lines-per-inch checkering.
 For me, the frontstrap stippling is a nice plus, since it’s aggressive enough for a positive purchase, but not so rough that it hurts your hand.
 These contribute to the Pro’s excellent feel and handling.
 It comes standard with a full-length guide rod for increased reliability while its five-inch, match-grade barrel (fully ramped) has a precision-crowned muzzle for optimum accuracy.
 It does have a hand-polished integral feed ramp.